renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 64:     TestSuiteInfo* m_tail;
 65:
 66: public:
-67:     /// @brief Name of default test fixture.
-Used for tests that are not in a test fixture
-68:     static const char* DefaultFixtureName;
-69:     /// @brief Name of default test suite.
-Used for tests and test fixtures that are not in a test suite
-70:     static const char* DefaultSuiteName;
+67:     TestRegistry();
+68:     TestRegistry(const TestRegistry&) = delete;
+69:     TestRegistry(TestRegistry&&) = delete;
+70:     virtual ~TestRegistry();
 71:
-72:     TestRegistry();
-73:     TestRegistry(const TestRegistry&) = delete;
-74:     TestRegistry(TestRegistry&&) = delete;
-75:     virtual ~TestRegistry();
-76:
-77:     TestRegistry& operator = (const TestRegistry&) = delete;
+72:     TestRegistry& operator = (const TestRegistry&) = delete;
-78:     TestRegistry& operator = (TestRegistry&&) = delete;
+73:     TestRegistry& operator = (TestRegistry&&) = delete;
-79:
+74:
-80:     /// <summary>
+75:     /// <summary>
-81:     /// Returns a pointer to the first test suite in the list
+76:     /// Returns a pointer to the first test suite in the list
-82:     /// </summary>
+77:     /// </summary>
-83:     /// <returns>Pointer to the first test suite in the list</returns>
+78:     /// <returns>Pointer to the first test suite in the list</returns>
-84:     TestSuiteInfo* Head() const { return m_head; }
+79:     TestSuiteInfo* Head() const { return m_head; }
+80:
+81:     void Run(TestResults& testResults);
+82:     int CountSuites();
+83:     int CountFixtures();
+84:     int CountTests();
 85:
-86:     void Run(TestResults& testResults);
+86:     static TestRegistry& GetTestRegistry();
-87:     int CountSuites();
+87:
-88:     int CountFixtures();
+88: private:
-89:     int CountTests();
+89:     TestSuiteInfo* GetTestSuite(const baremetal::string& suiteName);
-90:
+90:     void AddSuite(TestSuiteInfo* testSuite);
-91:     static TestRegistry& GetTestRegistry();
+91: };
 92:
-93: private:
-94:     TestSuiteInfo* GetTestSuite(const baremetal::string& suiteName);
-95:     void AddSuite(TestSuiteInfo* testSuite);
-96: };
-97:
-98: /// <summary>
+93: /// <summary>
-99: /// Test registrar
+94: /// Test registrar
-100: ///
+95: ///
-101: /// This is a utility class to register a test to the registry, as part of a test declaration
+96: /// This is a utility class to register a test to the registry, as part of a test declaration
-102: /// </summary>
+97: /// </summary>
-103: class TestRegistrar
+98: class TestRegistrar
-104: {
+99: {
-105: public:
+100: public:
-106:     TestRegistrar(TestRegistry& registry, Test* testInstance, const TestDetails& details);
+101:     TestRegistrar(TestRegistry& registry, Test* testInstance, const TestDetails& details);
-107: };
+102: };
-108:
+103:
-109: } // namespace unittest
+104: } // namespace unittest
 ```

-- Line 57-96: We declare the `Testregistry` class
+- Line 57-91: We declare the `Testregistry` class
   - Line 62-64: The member variables `m_head` and `m_tail` store the pointer to the first and last test suite
-  - Line 68-70: We declare constants to name default test fixture and default test suite
-  - Line 72: We declare the default constructor
+  - Line 67: We declare the default constructor
-  - Line 73-74: We remove the copy and move constructors
+  - Line 68-69: We remove the copy and move constructors
-  - Line 75: We declare the destructor
+  - Line 70: We declare the destructor
-  - Line 77-78: We remove the assignment and move assignment operators
+  - Line 72-73: We remove the assignment and move assignment operators
-  - Line 84: The method `Head()` returns the pointer to the first test suite in the list
+  - Line 79: The method `Head()` returns the pointer to the first test suite in the list
-  - Line 86: The method `Run()` runs all test suites.
+  - Line 81: The method `Run()` runs all test suites.
 We'll be revisiting this later
-  - Line 87: The method `CountSuites()` counts and returns the number of test suites in the test suite
+  - Line 82: The method `CountSuites()` counts and returns the number of test suites in the test suite
-  - Line 88: The method `CountFixtures()` counts and returns the number of test fixtures in all test suites
+  - Line 83: The method `CountFixtures()` counts and returns the number of test fixtures in all test suites
-  - Line 89: The method `CountTests()` counts and returns the number of tests in all test fixtures in all test suites
+  - Line 84: The method `CountTests()` counts and returns the number of tests in all test fixtures in all test suites
-  - Line 91: The static method `GetTestRegistry()` returns the singleton test registry
+  - Line 86: The static method `GetTestRegistry()` returns the singleton test registry
-  - Line 94: The method `GetTestSuite()` finds and returns a test suite in the list, or if not found, creates a new test suite with the specified name
+  - Line 89: The method `GetTestSuite()` finds and returns a test suite in the list, or if not found, creates a new test suite with the specified name.
+  Note that this method is private, as the `TestRegistrar` can access it as a friend class
-  - Line 95: The method `AddSuite()` adds a test suite to the list
+  - Line 90: The method `AddSuite()` adds a test suite to the list.
+  Note that this method is private, as the `TestRegistrar` can access it as a friend class

-- Line 103-107: We declare the `TestRegistrar` class
+- Line 98-102: We declare the `TestRegistrar` class
-  - Line 106: We declare the only method in the class, the constructor
+  - Line 101: We declare the only method in the class, the constructor

 ### TestSuiteInfo.h {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_TEST_REGISTRATION__STEP_6_TESTSUITEINFOH}